smaurice101/readthedocs/docs/source/rtms.rst

 .. important::
    **It is important to note the following about the Attack and Pattern scores:**

-   * - **Pattern Score** will look for all occurences of search terms in each sliding time window.
-Meaning there may be MULTIPLE occurences of search terms in the SAME sliding time window.
+   * - **Pattern Score** will look for all occurrences of search terms in each sliding time window.
+Meaning there may be MULTIPLE occurrences of search terms in the SAME sliding time window.
 This number can be greater than 1.

      * - **Pattern score** will check the number of windows GOING BACK as far as **RTMSMAXWINDOWS** parameter in `STEP 1 <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-1-get-tml-core-params-tml-system-step-1-getparams-dag>`_.

-     * - So, if this number is 1000, TML will check all 1000 sliding time windows for the occurence of the search terms.
+     * - So, if this number is 1000, TML will check all 1000 sliding time windows for the occurrence of the search terms.

      * - The **patternscorethreshold** can be set in `Step 4c <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-4c-preprocesing-3-data-tml-system-step-4c-kafka-preprocess-dag>`_.
-This is the maximum occurence of a pattern before raising an ALERT.
+This is the maximum occurrence of a pattern before raising an ALERT.
 This means the **Pattern Score MAY BE GREATER THAN 1**.

    * - **Attack Score** ONLY checks if window CONTAINS AN OCCURENCE of the search term.
 This number is either 1 or 0.
 The attack score is GOING BACK as far as the **rememberpastwindows** parameter in `Step 4c <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-4c-preprocesing-3-data-tml-system-step-4c-kafka-preprocess-dag>`_.